PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

 uses the COPY command of the PostgreSQL database.
 The list is a list of tuples/lists that define the values for each inserted row.
 The rows values may contain string, integer, long or double (real) values.
+``columns`` is a optional sequence of column names to be passed on to the COPY command.

 .. warning::